ORGANIC FILTER COFFEE | UGANDA - SIPI FALLS

 Why you'll love this organic filter coffee

 Our first Ugandan coffee has arrived.
-This organic filter coffee is an instant favourite if you love brewing for filter or plunger.
+This organic filter coffee is an instant favourite if you love brewing for pour-over, batch brew or plunger.

 Indulge in boozy fruit and berry notes with a prominent fruity aroma that carries over with sweet strawberry jam notes in the cup.
 The coffee’s crisp acidity melts into mouth-coating creamy chocolate that lingers on.